Historical information

 This framed print of the Loch Vennachar has been framed as a gift given by McPherson's Ltd. of Melbourne Sydney Brisbane Perth, as per the inscription below the print.

-On 14th June 1905 she departed Glasgow for Adelaide and Melbourne and the last known sighting was on 6th September 1875 when she was overtaken by the SS Yongala; the captains exchanged “all well” signals.
-After that she then disappeared with loss of all 27 lives according to a list that was received by Fremantle by English mail; the list indicates that there were no passengers on this voyage.
-She was one of many sailing ships built for the Loch Line, many of which met with disaster.
+On 14th June 1905, Loch Vennachar departed Glasgow for Adelaide and Melbourne.
+The last known sighting of it was on 6th September 1875 when overtaken by the SS Yongala; the captains exchanged the “all well” signals.
+After that, the ship disappeared with loss of all 27 lives, according to a list that was received by Fremantle through the English mail.
+The list indicated that there were no passengers on that voyage.

-The list of lost crew includes Thomas.
+Sadly, other Loch Line ships med with similar disasters.
+The list of lost crew on the Loch Vennachar included Thomas.
 W. Pearce, apprentice, Southampton.
-His father is the now famous Tom Pearce, being well known as one of the 2 survivors of the Loch Ard wrecking in 1878.
+His father was Tom Pearce, one of the two survivors of the Loch Ard, wrecked in 1878.
 Also, Thomas’ grandfather, James Pearce, was the captain of SS Gothenburg at the time of her wrecking in 1875.

-The loss of both the Loch Vennachar and Loch Sloy could possibly have been avoided by having a lighthouse at Cape du Couedic on the south-west point of Kangaroo Island.
-Consequently a lighthouse was officially opened in June 1907.
-The northern headland of West Bay was named Vennachar Point in the memory of the ship in 1908.
+Consequently, the wrecking of the Loch Vennachar and the Loc Sloy near the southwest point of Kangaroo Island, a lighthouse was erected, officially opening in June 1907.
+The northern headland of West Bay was named Vennachar Point in memory of the ship in 1908.

-The wreck was discovered in 1976, over seventy years after she was lost, off Kangaroo Island in by divers from the Society for Underwater Historical Research.
+The wreck was discovered in 1976 by divers from the Society for Underwater Historical Research, over seventy years after being lost off Kangaroo Island.

 Significance